aubreezy0/UX-terminal-eats/README.md

 My first complete prototype was... rough.
 But I learned a lot along the way.
 Although I moved on to InVision, the Marvel web app gave me a good introduction to prototyping.
 By downloading the Terminal Eats app to my phone I was able to see where there were problems with the workflow, many of which I addressed in later version.
 Holding the app in my hand did one other thing--it connected me with the product of my work, and with the responsibilty I have to do this right because... someday people might actually *use* this thing, just as I was in that moment.

+*Caveat*
+I don't actually recommend this clickthrough prototype.
+I've come a long way and, although it shows my very humble beginnings, it can very very frustrating.
+The only working restaurant is Quizzy's, and only the Italian and Meatball subs...

 <div "style">
 <a href="https://marvelapp.com/22c4fieg/screen/68000084" target="_blank">First Prototype